In the third post from our 7-part series exploring Stage and Gate processes, we examine each of the five stages in the Stage and Gate process.

 Project tracking, reporting and managing are vital during the development phases.
 Not only are you monitoring risks and issues, you are also seeking solutions for them.

 Stage 4 – Testing

-During the testing phase you are really looking for broad based evidence that the business case you now have (revised and updated from the earliest one) is resilient, well founded and realistic.
-This means validating across several perspectives – and certainly does not mean simply testing the new product from a technical capability’s perspective.
+During the testing phase you are looking for evidence that the business case you now have (revised and updated from the earliest one) is resilient, well founded and realistic.
+This means validating across several perspectives.
+It does not mean simply testing the new product from a technical capability’s perspective.
 Instead, it includes a whole range of validations:

 - Technical validation – this includes performance, reliability, availability, functionality and ease of use.

 - Prototyping – to refine, see and validate the development.